-The Company is exposed to interest rate risk from the investments it holds.
-The Company holds units within collective investment funds where the underlying assets are fixed rate securities.
-When interest rates rise, it is usual for the fixed rate securities to decline in value, a decline in interest rates will in general have the opposite effect.
-Changes in net asset value (NAV) of the fund will impact the Profit and Loss Account.
-Fair value gains and losses will be recognised per unit holding in line with the changes in the NAV of the fund.
+The Group invests in mixed term debt at fixed interest rates.
+When interest rates rise, it is usual for the fixed rate securities to decline in value.
+A decline in interest rates will in general have the opposite effect.
+There is also an impact on the Profit and Loss Account in respect of the income received from debt securities.